• About |

 An obelisk can also be seen in Paris.
 It was originally erected in front of the Luxor temple in Egypt before being donated to France by vice-king Mehemet Ali to Charles X in 1830 at the Place de la Concorde.

 But did you know that, in addition to serving as a symbol of Franco-Egyptian friendship, it also serves as a sundial?
-Lines with Roman numerals engraved on the cross the Place de la Concorde.
+Lines with Roman numerals engraved on the cross of the Place de la Concorde.

 The obelisk’s shadow tells you the time throughout the day.
 Isn’t it clever?